 What you need to know before your appointment

-With the holidays approaching and an anticipated rise in COVID-19 cases, New York State and the rest of the country already seeing a surge in cases and hot spots emerging, Governor Cuomo issued new directives and guidance to help curb the spread within the state.
+We continue to follow Governor Cuomo's directives and guidance as well as the NYS DOH and CDC guidelines to help curb the spread of COVID-19 within the state.
 As an essential business per the NYS executive order, this will not affect our ability to provide vital health care services to our patients.
 We want to continue to do so safely and protect our patients' and staff's health and safety.

 As a reminder, appointments are limited to the patient only.
 Family and caregivers must remain outside the NYOH building.
 We will strictly adhere to this policy indefinitely to ensure our patients' and staff's health and safety.
 Once dropped off at your appointment, we ask that caregivers wait outside the building or in their car.